samunruh86/bluehaven/admin/site_copy.md

 ## **Service Suite**
 - Section Label: "Our Service Suite"
 - Section Headline: “Smart Solutions for Real Growth”
-- Service: "Strategy & Consulting" — “We help brands plan for clarity and control.
-From pricing and compliance to channel planning and brand health, we develop practical strategies that turn complexity into confidence.”
-- Service: "Marketing & Creative" — “We combine design and data to make your listings work harder.
-From optimization and advertising to content creation, our goal is simple: help your brand sell more, more consistently.”
+- Service: "Agency Services" — “We create content and advertising strategies built for real-world results.
+From listing optimization to PPC management, our goal is simple: help your brand sell more, more consistently.”
-- Service: "Reselling & Fulfillment" — “Partner with us as your authorized marketplace reseller.
-We handle listings, pricing, and logistics with full transparency, keeping your brand protected while driving sustainable growth.”
+- Service: "Reselling Services" — “Partner with us as your authorized marketplace reseller.
+We’ll manage your catalog, pricing, and promotions while keeping your brand integrity intact.”
+- Service: "Logistics Services" — “We coordinate storage, FBA prep, and fulfillment with reliable partners, ensuring your products move smoothly from warehouse to customer.”
+- Service: "Marketplace Partnerships" — “Expand your reach across Amazon, Walmart, and specialty channels with the help of a partner who knows how to navigate each platform’s rules and opportunities.”
+- Service: "Consulting" — “Need guidance before going all in?
+Our consulting gives you clear direction on pricing, distribution, and marketplace readiness.”
 - Card Link Text: "Learn More"

 ---